ubuntu/snappy-playpen/jtiledownloader/README.md

 Snapping inspired by [uNav's instructions for offline caching](https://unav-go.github.io/offline/).

+There is an [alternative approach to creating the snap](https://github.com/ogra1/jtiledownloader), by Oliver Grawert.

 To get this done, we need to do the following:
  - use the copy plugin to download and unpack a .zip file into a .jar file
  - use a custom launcher to set up the environment variables required for